Southern Highlands Reserve Master Plan & Garden Design

 The woods had many existing clumps of fragrant flame azaleas.

-In the Azalea Walk, we connected existing clumps of flame azaleas with a serpentine path, and simplified the ground plane with uniform sweeps of ferns.
+In the Azalea Walk, existing clumps of flame azaleas were connected with a serpentine path, and the ground plan was simplified with uniform sweeps of ferns.

 The Wildflower Labyrinth is built above a drainage field.